lohedges/vmmc/README.md

 * Particle orientations *must* be specified as unit vectors.
-While this might not be the most efficient representation for your model, it is easy to generalise and is provides a consistent representation in two and three dimensions.
+While this might not be the most efficient representation for your model, it is easy to generalise and provides a consistent representation in two and three dimensions.
 If you require an alternative representation then you'll need to provide support for converting between orientation formats.